 • Rocks back and forth, might crawl backwards before moving forward.

 You did child proof your home right?
-At this point in child development stages, your baby may try to start touching anything they can get their hands on.
+At this point in development, your baby may try to start touching anything they can get their hands on.
 It may be an army crawl, all four crawl, or roll…they will find it.
 The plus side is that they can easily entertain themselves with all the new things they can get to.

 • Stranger anxiety.